lvgl/lvgl/docs/overview/scroll.md

 The alignment can be set with `lv_obj_set_scroll_snap_x/y(obj, LV_SCROLL_SNAP_...)`:

-Under the hood the followings happen
+Under the hood the following happens:
 1. User scrolls an object and releases the screen
-2. LVGL calculates where would the scroll end considering scroll momentum
+2. LVGL calculates where the scroll would end considering scroll momentum
 3. LVGL finds the nearest scroll point
-4. LVGL scrolls the snap point with an animation
+4. LVGL scrolls to the snap point with an animation

 ### Scroll one
-The "scroll one" feature tells LVGL to allow scrolling only one snapable children at a time.
+The "scroll one" feature tells LVGL to allow scrolling only one snappable child at a time.
-So it requires to make the children snapable and and set a scroll snap alignment different from `LV_SCROLL_SNAP_NONE`.
+So this requires to make the children snappable (LV_OBJ_FLAG_SNAPABLE spelled with one P in code) and and set a scroll snap alignment different from `LV_SCROLL_SNAP_NONE`.

 This feature can be enabled by the `LV_OBJ_FLAG_SCROLL_ONE` flag.